icpc/ccs-specs/Contest_API.md

 countdown\_pause\_time (`<RELTIME>`).
 As above, countdown\_pause\_time
 can only be non-null when start time is null.

-The request should fail with a 401 error code if the user does not have sufficient access rights, or a 403 error code if the contest is started or within 30s of starting, or if the new start time is in the past or within 30s.
+The request should fail with a 401 if the user does not have sufficient access rights, or a 403 if the contest is started or within 30s of starting, or if the new start time is in the past or within 30s.

 #### Examples